darkstarbdx/SQLyzer/README.md

 # **SQLyzer 🕵️‍♂️**

 **SQLyzer** is a powerful and user-friendly **SQL Injection Vulnerability Scanner** designed to help developers, security researchers, and bug hunters identify SQL injection vulnerabilities in web applications.
 With advanced crawling capabilities, multi-threading support, and a modern terminal UI, SQLyzer makes vulnerability scanning efficient and intuitive.
+If you found any error in this tool, **Reach me AS SOON AS POSSIBLE ⚠!**
 ---

 ## **Features ✨**